space-nuko/ComfyBox/README.md

 ## Proposed Features
 - All the power of ComfyUI with more convenience on top
 - Autocreation of UI widgets from your workflow, quickly creating a personalized dashboard
+- Arrange the UI however you like and attach custom classes/styles to each widget
-- Custom widget and node types
+- Custom widget types
-- Look up queued and finished generations and their configs in realtime
+- See the status of queued and finished generations and their configs in realtime
 - Development with TypeScript

+## Installation

+1. Download the latest release [here](https://nightly.link/space-nuko/ComfyBox/workflows/build-and-publish/master/ComfyBox-dist.zip) and extract it somewhere
+2. Start the ComfyUI server with `python main.py --enable-cors-header`
+3. In the folder you extracted to run `python -m http.server 8000` (or whatever web server you want)
+4. Alternately extract the `.zip` into the `dist/` folder of this repository, then open `run.bat`/`run.sh`
+5. Visit `http://localhost:8000` in your browser

+## Development

-## Requirements
+### Requirements

 - `pnpm`
 - An installation of vanilla [ComfyUI](https://github.com/comfyanonymous/ComfyUI) for the backend

-## Installation
+### Installation

 1. Clone the repo with submodules: